1925 Florida Gators football team: Week 9: Washington & Lee

 The annual Thanksgiving game in Jacksonville with coach James DeHart's Washington & Lee Generals was marked by both teams' use of the forward pass and brought the highlight of the season.
 Once behind by a 14–3 deficit, Florida came back and won 17–14.

 The yearbook remarked: "Not since the 1923 Alabama game has Florida participated in a more brilliant, thrilling, and colorful football game."
 Edgar C. Jones made a 29-yard field goal in the first quarter, but the Generals responded with a touchdown from Palmer in the second.
 A 25-yard finger-tip touchdown catch by Spotts put the Gators behind 14–3.
 Jones ran in a touchdown; 14–10.
 Then in the fourth quarter Cy Williams blocked a Generals' punt.
 On fourth down, Jones caught the winning touchdown from Horse Bishop.

 Postseason

 For the third year in a row, Goldy Goldstein made composite All-Southern.
 Captain Edgar C. Jones played in a charity game.

 Players

 Depth chart

-The following chart provides a visual depiction of Florida's lineup during the 1925 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Florida's lineup during the 1925 season with games started at the position reflected in parentheses.
 The chart mimics a Notre Dame Box on offense.